Over 30 years of experience.

-In recent years, Chris has developed a strong interest in Leadership and Executive Coaching.
-He was a foundation Coach with the Institute for Strategic Leadership, based in Auckland.
+Chris was a foundation Coach with the Institute for Strategic Leadership, based in Auckland.
 He coached for nearly 10 years on the Institutes week long residential programmes for Chief Executives at Millbrook Resort, Queenstown.
 He has also consulted to the University of Otago through its Academic Leadership programme, and has worked under contract for many of New Zealand’s leading Change Management consultants.

-Chris is married with an adult daughter and granddaughter in Melbourne, and another adult daughter in Christchurch .
+Chris is married with 2 adult daughters; one with two granddaughters in Melbourne, and the other in Christchurch with one granddaughter.
 In 2013 he lost his 21 year-old son Henry to epilepsy.

 Chris lives in Warrington, a semi-rural coastal community just north of Dunedin in New Zealand’s South Island.
 He regularly contributes light-hearted feature articles to newspapers and popular magazines.
 His style is accessible and invariably thought provoking.

 In 2011, Chris published his first personal development book, the highly-acclaimed self-help book When Happiness is not Enough – Balancing Pleasure and Achievement in your Life.
 He followed this up in 2014 with The Power of the Second Question-finding simple truths for complex lives.
 Both books have sold well internationally, and now form the basis of popular half day workshops.